-The Santa Monica Pier Carousel is one of the few surviving all-wooden Carousels in the world – less than 70 are still in operation.
-The carousel is located in the historic 1916 Looff Hippodrome building.
+The Santa Monica Pier Carousel is one of the few surviving all-wooden Carousels globally – less than 70 are still in operation.
+The Carousel is located in the historic 1916 Looff Hippodrome building.
 The Hippodrome is the only remaining building from the original Santa Monica Pleasure Pier amusement park.
 Five-minute rides on the Carousel are only $2 for adults and $1 for children.

 The Trapeze School of New York

-For a really unique pier experience try the Trapeze School of New York.
-You’ll see soccer moms and adrenalin junkie’s alike taking the two-hour classes.
+For a unique pier experience, try the Trapeze School of New York.
+You’ll see soccer moms, and adrenalin junkie’s like taking the two-hour classes.
 They are taught in groups of up to 10 people with no experience necessary.
-Advance reservations are needed for classes. website.
+Reservations are needed for classes.
+Website.

 Santa Monica Pier Aquarium

 The Santa Monica Pier Aquarium features hands-on presentations and interactive exhibits.
 The aquarium is a member of Santa Monica’s own “Heal the Bay” program, an initiative to educate, inspire and empower its visitors to be environmentally conscious.
 Admission is five dollars.
-Located adjacent to the pier on Ocean Front Walk.
+It is located adjacent to the pier on Ocean Front Walk.

 Food and Refreshments